bojand/talks/fsto-2018-grpc/slides.md

 # CHANGE

 - Name of fields are less important than field numbers
+- Adding fields is safe
 - Do not change the type or number of a field
-- Adding fields is safe
-- Do not remove a field number immediately, mark as deprecated
-- Remove field when ready, consider marking the number reserved
 - Do not reuse a field number unless absolutely sure
 - Be aware of the default values for the data types
 - If you need a version set it in package name
+  * `company.service.v1`

 ???